 These VA benefits are known as the “Aid and Attendance” benefit.

 There are a number of different benefit levels available for veterans and their surviving spouses.
 Each tier has its own eligibility requirements and benefit limits.
-Those veterans who qualify for the Aid and Attendance benefits can get help paying for in-home care, assisted living facility, or nursing home care.
+Veterans who qualify for Aid and Attendance benefits can get help paying for in-home care, an assisted living facility, and nursing home care.
 The exact amount of your benefit depends on how much your care costs exceed your household income.

 The VA offers two benefit disability programs: